ammrat13/ammrat13.github.io/_posts/2021-01-15-writeup_csaw_2020_finals_eccentric.md

 can ask for.
 I guess it goes to show how closely @@\QQ_p@@ is related to
 @@\FF{p}@@.
 Sadly, we won't really use @@\rho@@ in Smart's attack.
 The most we'll see is that the points in @@\kernl{\rho}@@ are precisely those with fractional coordinates, which is true almost by definition.
-Instead, most of our time will be spent going the opposite direction.
+Instead, we'll spend most of our time going the opposite direction.
 We'll lift our elliptic curve from @@\FF{p}@@ to @@\QQ_p@@ and do all our math there.

 ---